gdsbook/book/notebooks/08_point_pattern_analysis.md

 ## Conclusion

 Overall, this chapter has provided an overview of methods to analyze point patterns.
-From measuring their location, central tendency, and extent, to observing how they cluster or disperse and locating where the clusters are, point pattern analysis has many applications across classical statistical fields as well as in data science.
-Using the techniques discussed here, you should be able to answer fundamental questions about many point patterns.
-Further, we will cover *modelling* point patterns, such as describing their properties or future locations, in subsequent chapters.
+We have begun our point journey by visualising their location and learning way to overcome the "cluttering" challenge that large point patterns present us with.
+From graphical display, we have moved to statistical characterisation of their spatial distribution.
+In this context, we have learnt about  central tendency dispersion and extent, and we have positioned these measures as the point pattern counterparts of traditional statistics such as the mean or the standard deviation.
+These measures provide a summary of an entire pattern, but tell us little about the spatial organisation of each point.
+To that end, we have introduced the quadrat and Ripley's functions.
+These statistical devices help us in characterising whether a point pattern is spatially clustered or dispersed.
+We have wrapped up the chapter going one step further and exploring methods to identify the location of clusters: areas of the map with high density of points.
+Taken altogether, point pattern analysis has many applications across classical statistical fields as well as in data science.
+Using the techniques discussed here, you should be able to answer fundamental questions about point patterns that represent widely varied phenomena in the world, from the location where photographs where taken to the distribution of bird nests, to the clustering of bike crashes in a city.

+## Questions

+1. What is the trade-off implicit in the choice of hexagon granularity when "hexbinning"?
+Based on this, how would you recommend to select a specific number of bins?
+1. KDE gets around the need to partition space in "buckets" to count points inside each of them.
+But, can you think of the limitations of applying this technique?
+To explore them, reproduce the KDE figure in the chapter playing with the arguments of the type of kernel (`kernel`) and bandwidth (`bw`).
+Consult the documentation of `seaborn.kdeplot` to learn what each of them controls.
+1. Given a hypothetical point pattern, what characteristics would it need to meet for the mean and median centers to coincide?
+1. The choice of extent definition you adopt may influence your final results significantly.
+To further internalise this realisation, compute the density of photographs in the example we have seen using each of the extent definitions covered (minimum bounding/rotate circle/rectangle, convex hull and alpha shape).
+Remember the density can be obtained by dividing the number of photographs by the area of the extent.
+1. How do you think the density of quadrants affect quadrat statistics?
+1. Can you use information from Ripley's functions to inform the choice of DBSCAN parameters?
+How?
+Use the example with Tokyo photographs covered above to illustrate your ideas.